woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 Split into whether the children tops decay leptonically and hadronically or both (Top decay channel shouldn't impact the mass, but just to be sure)

 ### **ResonanceDeltaRTops**:
-Aims to identify shape differences between spectator and signal tops using $\Delta$R distributions.
+Aims to identify shape differences between spectator and signal tops using $\Delta R$ distributions.
 - **Figure_1.1d**:
-DeltaR between process truth tops  (Here we check whether the spectator tops are separated from resonance tops)
+$\Delta R$ between process truth tops  (Here we check whether the spectator tops are separated from resonance tops)

 ### **ResonanceTopKinematics**:
 Depicts the various kinematics of the spectator/signal tops being produced from the signal Z/H-Resonance.